How to password protect your PDF for free

 Questions?
 We have answers.

-If you want to create a strong password, follow best-practice advice.
-For starters, each password should be unique.
-Then, try to make the password longer.
+Passwords should always be unique.
+Try to make the password long.
 Don't use any personal information or the type of everyday words someone may be able to guess.

 Assembling seemingly random words with zero connection can be one idea.
-And try to increase its complexity with the addition of numbers and special characters.
+And try to increase its complexity with numbers and special characters.

 Use Acrobat tools for free